Cathedral of St. John the Evangelist (Boise, Idaho)

-The Cathedral of St. John the Evangelist, also known simply as St. John's Cathedral, is a Catholic cathedral and parish church located in Boise, Idaho, United States.
-It is the seat of the Diocese of Boise.
-The church building was individually listed on the National Register of Historic Places in 1978.
-It was included as a contributing property of the St. John's Cathedral Block when the rest of the parish buildings on Block 90 were added to the National Register in 1982.
-That same year, the parish buildings were included as a contributing property in the Fort Street Historic District.
+The Cathedral of St. John the Evangelist, also known simply as St. John's Cathedral, is a Roman Catholic cathedral and parish church in the western United States, settled in the state capital of Boise, Idaho.
+It is the seat of the Roman Catholic Diocese of Boise and the chairperson of the Bishop of Boise, the church building was individually listed on the National Register of Historic Places in 1978, (lists maintained by the National Park Service of the United States Department of the Interior).
+It was included as a contributing property of the St. John's Cathedral Block when the rest of the parish buildings on Block 90 were also added four years subsequently to the Domestic Register of Historic Places in 1982.
+That same year, the parish buildings were included as a contributing property in the surrounding neighborhood of the Fort Street Historic District.